weecology/lab-manual/Lab-Meeting.md

 * How do I organize conferences / symposia?
 * Networking (not the computer-y kind)
 * Establishing your "brand" (CV, resume, website, etc.)
 * software development for research (e.g. R packages)
+* using rstudio on serenity